paketo-buildpacks/paketo-website/content/docs/howto/php.md

 The PHP buildpack supports the use of 3 different web servers:

  - PHP Built-in Web Server (default)
- - Apache HTTP Web Server
+ - Apache HTTPD Web Server
  - Nginx Web Server

 You can configure which web server to use by setting the `BP_PHP_SERVER` environment variable at build-time.